Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 We have this same issue with other directives like `ng-class`, `ng-show`, `ng-hide`, `ng-bind`, etc. Again, we have a bunch of directives that will prevent the browser from creating "broken" properties by creating the properties themselves with the correct values.

-In Angular 2, we will write to those properties directly, that way, we won't need to create all those directives.
+In Angular 2, we can write to those properties directly, that way, we won't need to create all those directives.
 How can we do that?
 For example:

 ```html
 <img [src]="myImage">